 Many use it for its timeless beauty and aesthetics, while others love it for its affordable cost.
-But as with many other home improvements, planning is the key to having a perfect outcome.
+However, as with many other home improvements, planning is the key to having a perfect outcome.
 One of the things you’ll want to decide is what wood to use.
-But what is the best wood to use for decking?

 The Different Types of Wood

-Softwood Decking Materials
+1 Softwood Decking Materials

 Softwoods are among the most common varieties of wood used in decking.
 If you are on a budget, softwood decking is the best wood to use.

 Softwood decking boards come from fast-growing trees, which makes them cheap and readily available.
-While they may not be as durable as other types of woods, it doesn’t mean that their quality is undesirable.
-Many builders and homeowners use softwoods to create beautiful and durable decking.
+While they may not be as durable as other types of wood, that doesn’t mean that their quality is undesirable.
+Many builders and homeowners use softwood to create beautiful and durable decking.

-Pine – Pine is one of the most common types of softwoods used for decking.
+Pine: Pine is one of the most common types of softwoods used for decking.
 It’s also among the cheapest varieties you can find for decking.
-Pine boards usually tend to have lighter shades like yellow, turning slightly darker as they age.
+Pine boards usually tend to have lighter shades, like yellow, turning slightly darker as they age.

-Redwood – As with other types of wood, there are many varieties of Redwoods.
+Redwood: As with other types of wood, there are many varieties of Redwoods.
 European Redwood, a common decking material, is one of the most durable softwoods, more so than Cedar.
-It can resist moisture, rotting and insects helping it to last longer.
+It can resist moisture, rotting, and insects, helping it to last longer.

-Hardwood Decking Materials
+2 Hardwood Decking Materials

 The second classification of lumber is hardwood.
 Hardwood decking is much more durable than softwood decking.
 However, unlike softwoods, they are much rarer and come from slow-growing trees.
-Because of this, they are generally more expensive than softwoods.
+Because of this, they are generally more expensive than softwood.

 Like softwoods, there are a variety of hardwoods that you can choose from.
-Here are some of the most common types you may often see used for decking.
+Here are some of the most common types you may often see used for decking:

-Teak – Teak is one of the most commonly-used hardwoods due to its durability.
+Teak: Teak is one of the most commonly used hardwoods due to its durability.
 Teak has a high oil content, which helps protect it from insects and rotting.
 Many also use it for its excellent tensile strength.
 However, it is significantly rarer and more expensive than most hardwoods.

-Oak – Oak is one of the most popular hardwoods for decking, due to its strength and moisture resistance.
+Oak: Oak is one of the most popular hardwoods for decking due to its strength and moisture resistance.
 It’s also one of the most cost-efficient hardwood decking options.
-Oak typically comes in two varieties; red and white oak.
+Oak typically comes in two varieties: red and white oak.

-IPE – When it comes to hardwood, nothing can beat IPE.
+IPE: When it comes to hardwood, nothing can beat IPE.
 Many agree that IPE is the best hardwood material since a deck made from IPE can last for decades with proper care and maintenance.
 It has the best resistance to fire, moisture, insects, and scratches.

 The Best Wood to Use for Decking

 People may have varying opinions when it comes to the best wood for decking.
 If you value cost over quality, Redwood is one of the best softwoods you can choose.
-But if your priority is quality, durability, and long-lasting, nothing beats the quality of many hardwoods.
+But if your priority is quality, durability, and longevity, nothing beats the quality of many hardwoods.
 Among all of them, IPE is the best wood you can use.
 However, you will need to prepare to spend a lot more, as they are so much more expensive than softwoods.